verbivoyeurista/pudenda/content/_index.md

 # pudenda

-a person's external genitals, especially a woman's—in Latin meaning ["to be ashamed of"] (https://www.nytimes.com/2020/10/26/us/childbirth-bodies-stigma-incontinence.html)
+a person's external genitals, especially a woman's—in Latin meaning <a href="https://www.nytimes.com/2020/10/26/us/childbirth-bodies-stigma-incontinence.html">to be ashamed of"</a>

 ---